bchiddy/football-sim/README.md

 3. **Run the Program:** Execute the compiled binary to start the Premier League simulation.

 4. **View the Results:** Once the simulation is complete, the program will display the final league table along with team statistics.

-## Customization

-To customize the Premier League Simulator according to your preferences, you can modify various aspects of the program:

-- **Team List:** Edit the `teams.txt` file to add or remove teams from the simulation.
-Each line represents a team, and you can include as many teams as you like.

-- **Team Strengths:** Adjust the relative strengths of the teams by modifying the `teamStrengths` array in the `main.cpp` file.
-The values represent the probabilities of a team winning, losing, or drawing a match.

-- **Simulation Parameters:** You can modify other simulation parameters such as the number of matches played, the points awarded for a win or a draw, or any other relevant factors in the `main.cpp` file.

 ## Contributions